mcvm-launcher/mcvm/docs/plugins/plugins/custom_files.md

 The Custom Files plugin allows you to easily share the same file across all instances under a template.
 Right now, the plugin only supports sharing single files, not folders or globs.

+!!!warning Note
+The plugin is only supported by the CLI for now.
+!!!

 ## Usage

 ### Configuring